Inflection point instability in Hartmann channel flow with variable electric conductivity: Linear stability analysis

-Two types of instability were found.
-One is \emph{Hartmann Layer Instability (HLI)}.
-It appears at $\varkappa=0$ (at $\Rey_{cr}=47345\Ha$ and $\alpha_{cr}=0.1615\Ha$ in good agreement with \citep{lingwood:1999}) and $\varkappa>0$.
-As illustrated in figure \ref{fig:eigenmodes}a,b, the fastest growing eigenmodes are localized in the Hartmann boundary layers and are characterized by large values of $\alpha$.
-At $\varkappa=0$ this instability appears in a narrow range of $\alpha$ (see figure \ref{fig:growthrate}a).
-As $\varkappa$ increases, the critical eigenmode becomes asymmetrical due to the asymmetry of base velocity profile.
-At the same time, due to local increase of the velocity near the bottom wall, the critical Reynolds number decreases as shown in figure \ref{fig:linear_instability}a. $a_{cr}$ decreases (see figure \ref{fig:linear_instability}b) while the unstable wavenumber range becomes wider.
+Two types of instability are found.
+One is \emph{Hartmann Layer Instability (HLI)} illustrated in figures \ref{fig:growthrate}--\ref{fig:eigenmodes_k05}.
+It appears at $\varkappa=0$ and $\varkappa>0$.
+As illustrated in figures \ref{fig:eigenmodes_k00} and \ref{fig:eigenmodes_k05}, the fastest growing eigenmodes are localized in the Hartmann boundary layers and are characterized by large values of $\alpha$.